 In general, snappy behavior of the build tool is always handy.
 If you try using the daemon for your local builds it's going to be hard for you to go back to regular use of Gradle.

-The Tooling API (see Chapter 57, Embedding Gradle) uses the daemon all the time, e.g. you cannot officially use the Tooling API without the daemon.
-This means that if you use the STS Gradle plugin for Eclipse or new Intellij IDEA plugin (IDEA>10) the daemon acts behind the hood.
+The Tooling API (see Chapter 62, Embedding Gradle) uses the daemon all the time, e.g. you cannot officially use the Tooling API without the daemon.
+This means that whenever you are using the STS Gradle plugin for Eclipse or the Gradle support in Intellij IDEA, you're already using the Gradle Daemon.

 In future the daemon will offer more features:

 The basic idea is that the gradle command forks a daemon process, which performs the actual build.
 Subsequent invocations of the gradle command will reuse the daemon, avoiding the startup costs.
 Sometimes we cannot use an existing daemon because it is busy or its java version or jvm arguments are different.
 For exact details on when exactly new daemon process is forked read the dedicated section below.
 The daemon process automatically expire after 3 hours of idle time.